xmtp/xmtpd-infrastructure/doc/nginx-cert-gke.md

 ### Cluster Issuers
 An Issuer defines how cert-manager will request TLS certificates.
 Issuers are specific to a single namespace in Kubernetes, but the ClusterIssuer is a cluster-wide version.
-For convenience, we are using `ClusterIssuers`
+For convenience, we are using `ClusterIssuers`.

 ### Certificates
 Certificates resources allow you to specify the details of the certificate you want to request.